threeplanetssoftware/apple_cloud_notes_parser/README.md

 For backups that may have encrypted notes within them, this option tells the program where to find its password list.
 This list should have one password per row and any passwords that correctly decrypt an encrypted note will be tried before the rest for future encrypted notes.

-For example, if you were running this on data from a Mac used by 'Logitech,' had the full file system available, and wanted to use a file called "passwords.txt"you would run: `ruby notes_cloud_ripper.rb -m /Users/Logitech/Library/Group Containers/group.com.apple.notes/` -w passwords.txt
+For example, if you were running this on data from a Mac used by 'Logitech,' had the full file system available, and wanted to use a file called "passwords.txt" you would run: `ruby notes_cloud_ripper.rb -m /Users/Logitech/Library/Group Containers/group.com.apple.notes/` -w passwords.txt

 Note: As of March 2021, all logging of passwords to the local debug_log.txt file and HTML output has been removed.
 If you need to see which passwords generated decrypted notes, use the `--show-password-successes` switch and read the console output after the run.

+Note: As of iOS 16, users can use their device passcode instead of a spearate password within Notes.
+This program does not yet handle that case, it will simply fail to decrypt.

 ### All Versions